-No, I'm, I will, they wouldn't be allowed to tell us what we can charge.
-They can tell us they can tell us what we can charge for simple things like administrative functions, like producing copies of notes and stuff like that, because that's I think, laid down statutorily, but they're, they can't tell us not to undercut our colleagues if we wanted to.
+No, they wouldn't be allowed to tell us what we can charge.
+They can tell us what we can charge for simple things like administrative functions, like producing copies of notes and stuff like that, because that's I think, laid down statutorily, but they can't tell us not to undercut our colleagues if we wanted to.
 But then again, we'd be idiots to try and undercut our colleagues.
-I think it just makes you look secondary race to the bottom, then it is yeah.
-Ben says it frustrates the hell out of me that we can't take the non medical prescribers course, and physios can, it's crazy.
+I think it just makes you look secondary.

+Race to the bottom, then.

+It is yeah.
+Ben says, it frustrates the hell out of me that we can't take the non-medical prescribers course, and physios can, it's crazy.
 We need to be able to do this, especially now with the way the NHS is.
-You know, that is a that's a long running and fraught question.
-I think.
-Have you had that discussion with your clients?
-Gilly, about prescribing?
+You know, that's a long running and fraught question, I think.
+Have you had that discussion with your clients, Gilly, about prescribing?

-No. Yeah, I
+No.

-think it's probably it's outside the scope of what you do.
-But as you know, it's as you probably know it, there will be there will be polar camps on this, a lot of osteopath saying, and probably chiropractors saying, we don't prescribe.
+Yeah, I think it's outside the scope of what you do.
+But as you probably know, there will be polar camps on this, a lot of osteopaths saying, and probably chiropractors saying, we don't prescribe.
 That's exactly what we don't do.
 We're manual therapists.
 And there are others who are saying there is a role for drugs.
-And we should be able to prescribe the simple, simple anti inflammatories, painkillers and so on.
-And he's and he's right, and I wonder what our illustrious trade bodies are doing to try and improve the situation.
+And we should be able to prescribe the simple anti inflammatories, painkillers and so on.
+And he's right, and I wonder what our illustrious trade bodies are doing to try and improve the situation.
 Adam says he puts his prices up every year on January the first in line with the retail price index.
 He's done it for years, and he's never had a problem.
 How's that sound?
-It must have taken a bit of a hike this year.
+It must have taken a bit of a height this year.

 And there's no rule that you can only put them up once a year.
 There's no rules at all.
-No. So you put them up again.
+So you can put them up again in the middle of the year.

-Biljana says surely prices will vary according to the duration of the appointment, the cost of premises transport to and from etc, etc.
+Biljana says, surely prices will vary according to the duration of the appointment, the cost of premises, transport to and from etc, etc.